John Forrest National Park

 John Forrest National Park is a national park in the Darling Scarp, 24 km east of Perth, Western Australia.
-Proclaimed as a national park in November 1900, it was the first national park in Western Australia and the second in Australia after Royal National Park.
+Proclaimed as a national park in November 1900, it was the first national park in Western Australia.

 Name

 As early as 1898, the land was reserved for conservation and recreation.
 Two years later, it was named Greenmount National Park.
 It was still being identified as National Park in the late 1930s, and it was not until 1947 that the name change occurred to commemorate Sir John Forrest, the first Premier of Western Australia.

 Location

 The park is on the edge of the Darling Scarp east of Perth, north of the Great Eastern Highway.

 To the west is the suburb of Swan View, with Pechey Road as a natural western boundary.
 To the south of the Great Eastern Highway the suburbs adjacent are Darlington and Glen Forrest.
 To the east is Hovea.